From Seattle to Sioux Falls, engineer brings nationwide experience with recent move

 “I gained experience, but my mind shifted,” she said.
 “When I did go back for my senior year, my ability to thrive in the city had changed a lot.
 It was already a little scary the first three years, but I felt a lot less safe, and it got worse and worse.
 I’d fallen in love with the city but started falling out of love with it.”

-Katelyn Walsh in front of Radio City Music Hall
+Katelyn Walsh in graduation gown in front of Radio City Music Hall

 Her values had evolved, she said.